-In February 2019, the Compensation Committee reviewed the base salaries of our Named Executive Officers, taking into consideration a competitive market analysis prepared by its compensation consultant and the recommendations of our CEO, as well as the other factors described in "Compensation-Setting Process - Determining Total Direct Compensation" above.
-Following this review, the Compensation Committee determined to maintain the base salaries of our Named Executive Officers at their 2018 levels given the recent adjustments to base salaries that were made in July 2018.
+In February 2020, the Compensation Committee reviewed the base salaries of our Named Executive Officers, taking into consideration a competitive market analysis prepared by its compensation consultant and the recommendations of our CEO, as well as the other factors described in "Compensation-Setting Process - Determining Total Direct Compensation" above.
+Following this review, the Compensation Committee determined to adjust the base salaries of our Named Executive Officers to reflect current market positioning.

-The base salaries of our Named Executive Officers for 2019 were as follows:
+The base salaries of our Named Executive Officers were as follows:

-Named Executive Officer 2018 Base Salary 2019 Base Salary Percentage Adjustment
+Named Executive Officer 2019 Base Salary 2020 Base Salary Percentage Adjustment

-Mr. Yoran \$ 400,000 \$ 400,000
+Mr. Yoran \$ 400,000 \$ 450,000 12.5 %

-Mr. Vintz 350,000 350,000
+Mr. Vintz 350,000 375,000 7.1 %

-Mr. Riddick 320,000 320,000
+Mr. Riddick 320,000 330,000 3.1 %

-Mr. Negron (1) 350,000 350,000